 This course helps students advance their ceramic based techniques and concepts through studio work, art theory, processes, and personal expression.
 The focus of the course is determined by student interests and will include a diverse offering of sculptural and functional theories and approaches to making.
-This class will include students from multiple sections.
-(E)
+This class may include students from multiple sections.
+(Elective)

 - Identify and apply the elements of art used in ceramic artwork and critiques.